THE IRISH ROVERS

 Farewell Tour lineup: George Millar, Wilcil McDowell, Sean O'Driscoll, Ian Millar, Fred Graham, Geoffrey Kelly, Morris Crum, Gerry O'Connor

-George Millar and his cousin Ian Millar are both from Ballymena, original member Wilcil McDowell is from Larne, Sean O'Driscoll is from Cork, and bodhran player Fred Graham is from Belfast.
-Joining the Rovers on their Farewell To Rovin' tour are multi-instrumentalist Morris Crum from Ireland, whistle/flute player Geoffrey Kelly from Spirit of the West, and one of Ireland's most outstanding fiddle players, Gerry O'Connor - all who regularly play on Rovers recordings or tours.
-If you’ve been waiting to see the Irish Rovers LIVE, wait no longer.
+George Millar and his cousin Ian Millar are both from Ballymena, original member Wilcil McDowell is from Larne, Sean O'Driscoll is from Cork, bodhran player Fred Graham is from Belfast, keybordist Morris Crum from Carnlough, whistle/flute player Geoffrey Kelly from Dumfries, Scotland, and fiddler Gerry O'Connor is from Dundalk.

 The story of The Irish Rovers (aka The Rovers) is one for the big screen; hosting three award-winning television series, topping the music charts again and again, several appearances as musical bank robbers on “The Virginian”, and more than 46 years of international recordings and touring their music around the world.
 The Irish Rovers themselves, were the inspiration for one of the world's best-known party anthems.
 The boys in the band have lived large.